vignettes/Using the Preprocessing Functions.Rmd

 Since we are using most of the default parameter arguments we can shorten it to

 The values in the Timing column are usually in absolute time from the start of recording.
 However, data analysis is much easier if the values are in relative time from the start of each Trial.
 So at every trial onset, Time = 0.
-We can do this with set_timing().
+We can do this with set_timing()

 Data analysis is also easier if instead of relying on message markers (values only at onset or offset of an event), there was a column that had a value for every sample (row) in the data corresponding to what part of the trial that sample is in (e.g. Cue, Target, Fixation, Response, etc.).
-The function set_stimuli() uses the message markers to do so.
+The function set_stimuli()

 Putting all these steps together would look like